The Basque Country: Beaches & Mountains

 The French Basque Country is unlike the rest of France.
 The Basque people (who call themselves euskaldunak) are very proud of their history and heritage.
 Although people in the French Basque country can speak French, many people also speak Euskara.

 A beacon of beauty, the Basque Region captivates all who visit.
 Every landscape is like a postcard, from the dramatic cliffs to the sandy beaches of the Bay of Biscay.
 In just one hour you can go from the foothills of the Pyrenees Mountains to the Atlantic Coastline.
-The patch of ocean that laps the beaches here is prone to waves, making it a great surf spot.
+The Basque coast gets some strong waves, making it a popular spot for surifing and other watersports.
 Biarritz, Hendaye, Anglet, Saint-Jean-de-Luz and Ciboure are among the most famous surf beaches in France.

 Surfers on Biarritz beach - surfing is part of the Basque culture